 The best Firefox VPN services

-If you are looking for completely free VPN services you are not in the right place.
-As there are plenty of security and privacy risks involve while using free VPNs we simply do not recommend them, here at VladTals.tech.
+Suppose you are looking for completely free VPN services you are not in the right place.
+As there are plenty of security and privacy risks involve while using free VPNs, we simply do not recommend them here at VladTalks.tech.

 The following premium VPN providers that we endorse for Firefox offer access to both VPN apps and VPN add-ons.

-NordVPN is the VPN service that we recommend with confidence as we use it ourselves on a daily basis.
-It is user-friendly, fast, and secure.
+NordVPN is the VPN service that we recommend with confidence as we use it ourselves daily, and it worths its value.
+It is user-friendly, fast, secure, and it provides advanced options like Kill Switch, Double VPN, Onion over VPN.

 After creating a NordVPN account, you may log in to the macOS, Windows, Android, iOS app, or to the VPN add-on, and press the Quick Connect button.
 It selects the fastest server taking into account your location and creates a VPN (or proxy, in the case of the addon) connection.
 And you are good to go!